-- 124. Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to the NJ PLA, N.J.S.A.
-2A:58C-1 et seq. - 125.
-Defendants are similarly liable in tort to Plaintiff for their wrongful conduct, including but not limited to negligent marketing and negligent misrepresentations, pursuant to New Jersey common law. - 126.
-Defendants are liable in tort to Plaintiff for their wrongful conduct, including but not limited to their negligent marketing and negligent design of the Proceed product, pursuant to any and all applicable Oklahoma statutory and common law.
+124. Defendants are liable in tort to Plaintiff for their wrongful conduct pursuant to the NJ PLA, N.J.S.A.
+2A:58C-1 et seq.

+125. Defendants are similarly liable in tort to Plaintiff for their wrongful conduct, including but not limited to negligent marketing and negligent misrepresentations, pursuant to New Jersey common law.

+126. Defendants are liable in tort to Plaintiff for their wrongful conduct, including but not limited to their negligent marketing and negligent design of the Proceed product, pursuant to any and all applicable Texas common law.

-COUNT V: BREACH OF IMPLIED WARRANTY UNDER NJ PLA AND OKLAHOMA COMMON AND STATUTORY LAW
+COUNT V: BREACH OF IMPLIED WARRANTY UNDER NJ PLA AND TEXAS COMMON AND STATUTORY LAW

-- 127. Plaintiff incorporates the allegations in all prior paragraphs, and further alleges as follows: - 128.
-At the time Defendants designed, manufactured, produced, tested, studied, inspected, labeled, marketed, advertised, sold, promoted and distributed the Ethicon Proceed for use by Plaintiff, they knew of the intended use of the Proceed, and impliedly warranted their product to be of merchantable quality, and safe and fit for its intended use. - 129.
-When the Ethicon Proceed was implanted in Plaintiff to treat her hernia, the Proceed was being used for the ordinary purposes for which it was intended. - 130.
-Plaintiff, individually and/or by and through her physicians, relied upon Defendants' implied warranties of merchantability in consenting to have the Ethicon Proceed implanted in her.
+127. Plaintiff incorporates the allegations in all prior paragraphs, and further alleges as follows:

+128. At the time Defendants designed, manufactured, produced, tested, studied, inspected, labeled, marketed, advertised, sold, promoted and distributed the Ethicon Proceed for use by Plaintiff, they knew of the intended use of the Proceed, and impliedly warranted their product to be of merchantable quality, and safe and fit for its intended use.

+129. When the Ethicon Proceed was implanted in Plaintiff to treat his hernia, the Proceed was being used for the ordinary purposes for which it was intended.